rdfostrich/article-jws2018-ostrich/content/storage.md

 <figcaption markdown="block">
 Example encoding of several triple components.
-IDs prefixed with `S` belong to the snapshot dictionary and those prefixed with `D` belong to the delta dictionary.
+Instead of the reserved bit, IDs prefixed with `S` belong to the snapshot dictionary and those prefixed with `D` belong to the delta dictionary.
 </figcaption>
 </figure>